naveen-seth/llvm-dev-cxx-modules-check-benchmark/README.md

   The results are output as a markdown table, like the one above.

 The benchmark was performed multiple times and does generally not seem to have a noticable impact on build-times.
 In some cases, the Clang build with checks for C++ module use even performed slightly better.
-This could probably be attributed to some statistical noise overshadowing any potential performance overhead.
+This could potentially be attributed to statistical noise overshadowing the performance overhead.

 ##### Benchmark 1 with 3 runs for each Clang:
 | Benchmark type    | User time | System time | Wall clock time | CPU usage | Major page faults | Minor page faults | Swaps |